 Clarence Murray Biography

-Clarence Murray and his rather more famous brother Mickey spent almost all of their recording careers in Macon, GA.
+Clarence Murray spent almost all of his recording career in Macon, GA.
 Clarence came into secular recordings via time in various gospel groups.
 He worked with the ubiquitous Bobby Smith in the Georgian town for several years, and Smith sent his tracks to Shelby Singleton for release on SSS International, and also to King, with whom he had a very close relationship, for release on their Federal subsidiary.

-Murray’s final SSS International 45 was recorded in Muscle Shoals, and it featured “Dancing To The Beat” far and away his best uptempo track.
-This insistent toe tapper is a very fine example of southern soul as dance music.
-Like his brother, Clarence now appeared on Federal and his only single for the label included a good version of Dan Brantley’s “Please Accept My Love”.
+Murray’s final SSS International 45 was recorded in Muscle Shoals, and it featured “Dancing To The Beat,” far and away his best uptempo track.
+This insistent toe-tapper is a very fine example of southern soul as dance music.

-Clarence Murray passed on January 31 2011.
-The Augusta Chronical reported that he was 69 years old when he died, and summarized his career: “Mr. Murray attended Central Elementary and Jefferson High School.
+Clarence Murray passed on January 31, 2011.
+The Augusta Chronicle reported that he was 69 years old when he died, and summarized his career: “Mr. Murray attended Central Elementary and Jefferson High School.
 He was a gospel singer, singing with the Dixie Jubliers, The Glorious Kings and the Swanee Quintet.
 One of his hit recordings was “How Much Do I Owe Him” and many more.”
-He is survived by 4 sons 2 daughters 9 grandchildren and 1 great grand child.
+He is survived by his companion, Marilyn Murray, one son-in-law, and a host of grandchildren.